hafsaelmekki/hafsaelmekki/README.md

 * 🌍  I'm based in France
 * ✉️  You can contact me at [elmekkihafsa@gmail.com](mailto:elmekkihafsa@gmail.com)
-* 🤝  I'm open to collaborating on Machine Learning, Web development
+* 🤝  I'm open to collaborating on Machine Learning, Data Analytics

 ### Skills